yalematta/WomenWhoCode/README.md

   oauth sign up flow (https://developer.github.com/v3/oauth_authorizations/)
     * [ ] On successful log in we will push the Member data and personalization data to server via parse
+    * [ ] get image url from user's github profile save it to image_url
-  * member model will include a fullname, geo location, image_url, password
+  * member model will include a fullname, geo location, image_url, password, job description
+  * personalization_details: user_id, answers (hash with key (question): values (array of answers submitted)) --- check if this is supported in parse.
+* After successful account creation, take user to profile preview: render user details, include image, password field (we may not need this), full name, job description field.
+Auto display whatever we have and leave what we don't have blank for the user to fill in.
+  * [ ] Add functionality so the user can upload their image or take a photo of themselves.

 Timeline:
-* [ ] Timeline is the first listview page/fragment the member is taken to after log in, it will be the first tab in a 3 tab view.
+* [ ] Timeline is the first listview page/fragment the member is taken to after they confirm profile details, it will be the first tab in a 3 tab view.
 * [ ] Member will see location and interest based data:
-  * [ ] The timeline will be a multitype list and fragment
+  * [ ] The timeline will be a listview and fragment
-  * [ ] Initial timeline details for each member will include:
+  * [ ] Initial timeline details for each member will include posts (we'll prepop this based on user's personalization info and location settings):
-  	* [ ] an inspiration quote - will be a post from the "Get Inspired" subscription
+  	* [ ] an inspiration quote - will be a post from the "Get Inspired" feature
   	* [ ] notification style alerts about which subscriptions they are subscribed to, initial subscriptions include network events closest to their location, the applaud her, the code review, the blog, get inspired
-* [ ] On click of an listview item will take them to the details view of that post/item.
+* [ ] On click of an listview post/item will take them to the details view of that post.

-Subscribing:
+* [ ] endless scroll on list view

+Posts (directly relates to timeline):
+* [ ] Each item in the timeline view is a post that belongs to a feature or event.
+  * [ ] Persist a post model, post will include user_id, subscription_id,
+  title, details/description, awesome_count
+  * [ ] We will pre-seed posts for now
+  * [ ] sort post in listview by most recent

+Subscribing (tab in mock that says features):
-* [ ] Member can tab to see the subscription
+* [ ] Member can tab to see the feature they are subscribed to and can join
-* [ ] Subscription will be modeled locally and pushed to parsed
+* [ ] feature will be modeled locally and pushed to parsed
-    * [ ] each subscription will be a local data seed (pending from Zassmin)
+    * [ ] each feature will be a local data seed (pending from Zassmin)
-      * [ ] A Subscription has title/name, description, joined_count
+      * [ ] A feature has title/name, description, joined_count
-      * [ ] A member belongs to many subscriptions
+      * [ ] A member belongs to many features
-* [ ] Subscription fragment will include a listview with subscription title and short details
+* [ ] feature fragment will include a listview with feature title and short details
-* [ ] member can choose which subscription to join by clicking the subscription and being taken to a detail view
+* [ ] member can choose which feature to join by clicking the feature and being taken to a detail view
   * [ ] In the detail view the member can subscribe or unsubscribe
-  * [ ] subscriptions alerts such as, 'you just subscribed to #java, learn more here' will be rendered to the timeline fragment
+  * [ ] features alerts such as, 'you just subscribed to #java, learn more here' will be rendered to the timeline fragment
-* on click of a subscription will take them to a details view of that subscription
+* on click of a feature will take them to a details view of that feature
 * detail view:
   * member can see the title, description, number of people joined, post history and choose to subscribe
-  * Where are we doing the post model?

 Events:
 * [ ] listview fragment for only event details